luisignaciocc/youtube-music-scrobbler/README.md

 # YOUTUBE MUSIC LAST.FM SCROBBLER

-The YTMusic Last.fm Scrobbler is a Python script that allows you to fetch your YouTube Music listening history and scrobble it to Last.fm.
+The YTMusic Last.fm Scrobbler is a Python script that allows you to fetch your YouTube Music listening history from the last 24 hours and scrobble it to Last.fm.

 ## Installation